 If you think about it, we are our memories.
 If we lose our memories, we become a blank slate.
 However, studies show our memories change over time.
 We can color them in unique ways.
 So, one thing we want to hold on to is our memories.
 We can learn to adjust them to remember important life lessons.

 We recommend the use of an exercise for exploring memories.
-We include an exercise in the first phase of our blended learning process.
+We include this exercise in the first phase of our blended learning process.
 It will show you what you value and what you fear.
 It expands your awareness of dreams and memory.

-So, the best way to forget the former things that are harmful is to turn down the volume of their emotional impact.
+So, the best way to forget the former things that are harmful is to reduce the volume of their emotional impact.
 We can’t erase them altogether, though we would like to.
 Instead, we remember the lesson, if there is one.
 And, more importantly, turn up the volume of our positive memories.

 1) Important People